BlueAcornInc/green-pistachio/README.md

 # Grunt Workflow usage

-To learn more about using the Blue Acorn Grunt workflow, refer to the following [README](blueacornui/README.md)
+To learn more about using the Blue Acorn Gulp workflow, refer to the following [README](blueacornui/README.md)